 You’ve mentioned a lot of SSL stuff.
 What is it that you’ve come to like about that brand of gear?

 For analog gear, it’s more about sonic colors than brand names, I think.
 After all, I use Neve EQs too.
 When I got my SSL stuff, it had more to do with it being one of my few high-end options when I left the Boom Boom Room.
 I wanted a compact option that could deliver a high-end sound for my price range.
 Later on, Neve released their own summing mixer.
 But I like the way the summing sounds on the X-Desk.

 Wrapping up, can you tell me about what you’re working on now, and what are your hopes for the future?

 I worked on Jesse McCartney’s new album “In Technicolor“, which is out now.
-I have 3 tracks on there: “Punch Drunk Recreation“, “Checkmate” and “Euphoria“.
+I have three tracks on there: “Punch Drunk Recreation“, “Checkmate” and “Euphoria“.
 I’m also working with some up-and-coming artists that are new on the scene.

-To be honest, I’ve spent a lot of my years chasing the the big hit record, which tends to happen when you want to be successful, but now I’m looking forward to keep doing what I’ve been doing for the past 6 months, which is working on my own stuff and experimenting more.
+To be honest, I’ve spent a lot of my years chasing the big hit record, which tends to happen when you want to be successful, but now I’m looking forward to keep doing what I’ve been doing for the past six months, which is working on my own stuff and experimenting more.
 I want to find new inspiration and get back to why I started doing this in the first place.
-I think success can come to you, but you need to first invest in yourself, and practice your craft and instrument.
+I think success can come to you, but you need to first invest in yourself by practicing your craft and instrument.
 If you need to drag out your old MPC to remind yourself why you started doing this, and then combine that with new stuff, then do that.
 I’m using my MPC Renaissance the way I did with my MPC60, by slaving it to Ableton.
 So I’m looking forward to buying the stuff I want on Craigslist, getting those Distressors, and continuing to make music.